 Crassula ovata, commonly known as Jade Plant, is a tender succulent whose easy-to-grow and propagate nature makes it a common houseplant.
-Although Jade Plant usually performs well in containers that restrict root space, is fairly slow-growing, survives under conditions of occasional neglect, and enjoys the warm and dry environment typical of homes, the plant does have certain requirements.
+Although it usually performs well in containers that restrict root space, is fairly slow-growing, survives under occasional neglect, and enjoys the warm and dry environment of homes, Jade Plant does have certain requirements.
 Various symptoms appear if these conditions are not met.

 If inadequate sunlight or fertilizing, overwatering, or cold temperature exposures are responsible for the wilt, consider relocating the plant and adjusting the care regimen.
-If serious rot is occurring, consider transplanting or discarding affected plant parts and propagate healthy parts in new soil.
+If serious rot occurs, consider transplanting or discarding affected plant parts and propagating healthy parts in new soil.

 1. Inadequate Sunlight